 The Propel works great for the ethmoid sinuses between the eyes, while the Propel Mini fits nicely in the frontal/forehead drainage pathways.
 Contour was also recently developed for patients who tend to have issues with their cheek or maxillary sinuses.
 These devices have become a standard of care among our sinus surgeons, and many patients do not even know the devices have been used.
 The above implants dissolve all on their own.
 If you would like to know more about these implants for your upcoming surgery, please don't hesitate to ask your surgery scheduling nurse.

 In the Office

-And for those who have had one or more previous surgeries, we are currently the only ENT specialty group in Omaha and all of Nebraska to be able to offer the SINUVA in-office steroid implant device!
+And for those who have had one or more previous surgeries, we are the first ENT specialty group in Omaha and all of Nebraska to be able to offer the SINUVA in-office steroid implant device!